DavidMacT/ARTop/README.md

 There are also variables for creating time series:

 ```
-'WindCur':           total current-carrying winding
+windCur   : current-carrying part of winding rate (km^4/s)
-'HelCur':            total current-carrying helcity/second
+helCur    : current-carrying part of field line helicity rate (Gauss^2km^4/s)
-'totWindPot':           total potential winding
+windPot   : potential part of winding rate (km^4/s)
-'totWindBraid':         total braiding winding

-'totHelPot':            total potential helicity
+helPot    : potential part of helicity rate (Gauss^2km^4/s)
+windBraid : braiding component of winding rate (km^4/s)
-'totHelBraid':         	total braiding helicity
+helBraid  : braiding component of helicity rate (Gauss^2km^4/s)
-'totWind':              total winding
+wind      : total winding rate (km^4/s)
-'totHel':               total helicity
+hel       : total helicity rate (Gauss^2km^4/s)
-'deltaLflux':           delta winding flux
+dL        : delta winding rate (km^$/s)
-'deltaHflux':           delta helicity flux
+dH        : delta helicity rate (Gauss^2km^4/s)
 ```

-These variables are actually time derivatives but it is straightforward to produce their accummulations integrated in time.

-The output files containing these variables are located in the Data folder of the output directory.
+These are the variable names used in the code.
+For examples of how to read and analyse them, the user is directed to the Jupyter notebooks that accompany the code.